taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisgetchildren"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[getChildren](#tapspacecomponentsbasisgetchildren)()

-Get all affine children from DOM.
+Get all affine child nodes of this node.
+The children are found via DOM.
+The children in DOM that do not have affine properties will be skipped.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>